Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 ## 3.2 Stage 2 - Packing the Crate
 ### 3.2.1 Step 1 - Placing the crate
 > **note**: Completion of this stage is triggered when the crate entity is detected in world.
+> **note**: If the detected crate is removed too soon (before the adequate Picking up crate stage), the stage is reset, and the failure message shows.

 **Start**
 &e[===] &aPacking the mess &e[===]